-Mateusz: I grew up surrounded by music and I was always interested in new technology and recording.
-By studying computer science, I was able to begin my journey into the world of digital audio algorithms.
+Mateusz: I grew up surrounded by music and was always interested in new technology and recording.
+I got into the world of digital audio algorithms, by studying computer science.

-Mateusz: It stands for Professional Sound Projects.
-We established this company and its name long before PlayStation Portable appeared on the market.
-Later we also realized that PSP stands for the National Fire Department in Poland, haha.
+“PSP” stands for Professional Sound Projects.
+We established our company and its name long before PlayStation Portable appeared on the market.
+Later we also realized that “PSP” stands for the National Fire Department in Poland (laughs).

 Which people work at PSP?
 Is it a big company?

-Mateusz: The core of the company came about as a result of the friendly relationship between two partners, Antoni and me.
-We’ve know each other since our high school days.
-There are several more or less cooperating partners that PSP works with, who are mostly our Polish colleagues.
+Mateusz: The core of the company came about because of the relationship between Antoni and myself; we’ve known each other since our high school days.
+We have several other partners that we work with, who are mostly our Polish colleagues.

-What was the first product that really helped PSPAudioware gain traction in the plugin world, and created a good reputation for your work?
+What was the first product that helped PSP become known in the plugin world?

-Mateusz: Although our first commercial products where the PSP StereoPack and PSP MixPack, our best selling product and the one widely known by professionals is the PSP VintageWarmer.
+Mateusz: Although our first commercial products where the StereoPack and MixPack, our best selling and most popular product is the VintageWarmer.

 How do you feel about the kind of competition that PSP has in today’s plugin market?

-Mateusz: The sound quality was probably the most important factor for encouraging our customers to spread the word about us.
+Mateusz: The sound quality was probably the most important factor that encouraged our customers to spread the word about us.
 However, there are always many technical issues, as well as hard decisions to be taken on the next project that we choose to focus on, and many other things we have to take think about in order to stay relevant in the market.

-As far as marketing goes, PSP seems like a company that doesn’t seek to shove itself down people’s throats with banner ads and endorsements.
-Word-of-mouth seems to be working very well for you guys.
-Is this a conscious move on PSP’s part, or are you just letting the chips fall where they may?
+As far as marketing goes, word-of-mouth seems to be working very well for you guys.
+Is this a conscious move on PSP’s part, rather than to use banner ads or Youtube ads?

-Mateusz: Going this way is partially our conscious decision.
+Mateusz: Going this way was partly a conscious decision, yes.
 We try not be aggressive towards our customers in the way we do our marketing.

-Antoni: Our credo is “It’s the sound that counts “.
-I believe (or at least I want to believe) that most people who work in the recording business can hear.
-People should trust their ears.
-They know exactly what they need.
-Each of us has his own taste and his own needs, so your ears are the best judges.
+Antoni: Our credo is, “It’s the sound that counts “.
+I believe (or at least I want to believe) that most people who work in the recording business can hear, so people should trust their ears.
+Each of us has his own taste and needs, so your ears are the best judges.

 Mateusz: We prefer to stay on the good side of our precious customers, rather then to hire famous guys just to ring them in for us.

-Speaking of pro audio, do you know of any professional mixers or producers that have made use of your products?
+Do you know of any professional mixers or producers that make use of your products?

 Antoni: Yes, you can find our products in a lot of studios around the globe.
-Among our users you will find Stuart Price, Gareth Jones, Hans Zimmer, David Torn, Peter Gabriel, BT, Vernon Raid, Vance Powell, Bob Ludwig, Chris Athens, Bob Olhsson, Bob Katz, Florian Ammon, and Roland Prent just to name a few.
+Among our users you will find Hans Zimmer, Peter Gabriel, BT, Bob Ludwig, Chris Athens and Bob Katz, just to name a few.

-Haha, just a few huh?
-Given how the company has been around for 14 years, garnered massive amount of praise and fans, why haven’t you guys gone the corporate route of expanding your staff and brand into something more commercial?
+Given that the PSP has been around for over a decade years, why haven’t you guys expanded your staff and brand into something more corporate?

-Mateusz: I think that we still want have a fun of driving the company our own way.
-For me personally, designing the plugin’s functionality, its GUI and algorithm is a challenge I enjoy.
+Mateusz: I think we still want have a fun of running the company our own way.
+Personally, designing the plugin’s functionality, GUI and algorithms is a challenge I enjoy.

-Are there any plugins that you’re particularly proud of, given the reception they’ve received, or the challenges that you overcame in making them?
+Are there any plugins that you’re particularly proud of?
+And were there any challenges that you had to overcome to make them?

-Mateusz: Most of our plug-ins required us to find new solutions; at least new to us.
-For instance, by working on our equalizers we discovered that there is a strong need for using a certain kind of oversampling to deal with several digital filter issues we encountered.
-This kind of challenge-solution mentality has accompanied us from the beginning.
+Mateusz: Most of our plug-ins required us to find solutions that were unfamiliar to us.
+For instance, by working on our equalizers, we discovered that it was necessary to use a certain kind of oversampling to deal with digital filter issues we encountered.
+That kind of challenge-solution mentality has accompanied us from the beginning.

-With regards to particular plug-ins that we are especially proud of, the PSP VintageWarmer, PSP oldTimer, PSP RetroQ, PSP preQursor, and PSP MasterComp, to mention a few.
-Each of them utilizes our own solutions which are inspired by good-sounding gear, but they aren’t clones of that gear.
+With regards to plug-ins that we’re especially proud of, there’s the VintageWarmer, oldTimer, RetroQ, preQursor, and MasterComp.
+Each of them utilizes our own solutions that are inspired by good-sounding gear, but they aren’t clones of that gear.
 They simply sound good in and of themselves.

 Let’s talk a bit about specific products.
-I’ve heard some people comment on why PSP would bother making a metering plugin like 2Meters.
-Most DAWs come with metering functionality, so why bother making a plugin version of this?
+I’ve heard some people ask why PSP would bother making a metering plugin like 2Meters.
+Most DAWs come with metering functionality, so why bother making a plugin version?

 Mateusz: There are several reasons to provide classic meters like PPM or VU.
-One of them is the legacy that the fathers of recording have created, and the way they worked.
-Usual digital meters are great for keeping the signal just below 0dBFS, and some modern metering plugins are great for accurately controlling the perceived level, but old style VUs and PPMs are still good for people who can read them.
+One of them is the legacy that the fathers of recording have created and the way they worked.
+Normal digital meters are great for keeping the signal just below 0 dBFS, and some modern metering plugins are great for accurately controlling the perceived level, but old style VUs and PPMs are still good for people who can read them.

-You’ve been releasing quite a few tools and effects plugins lately, like X-Dither, 2Meters and Echo.
+You’ve been releasing quite a few tools and effects plugins lately, like X-Dither and Echo.
 How have these been received?
-Does the reception and reviews differ from your dynamics and equalizer plugins?

-Mateusz: Each of those plug-ins was made for different purposes and were found powerful by different groups of our customers.
-So in their own way they all succeeded.
+Mateusz: Each of those plug-ins was made for different purposes and were found to be useful by different groups of our customers.
+So in their own way, they all succeeded.

-How do you feel about the legacy that it’s created?
+How do you feel about the legacy that the VintageWarmer has created?
 Does it ever bother you that it might out-shine your newer products?

 Mateusz: There is absolutely nothing wrong with it.
 We are glad when we meet people who have chosen to use the VintageWarmer.
 It’s still a powerful tool for many engineers and should be a part of the first-aid kit of every serious mixer, in my opinion.

-Given the sheer volume of PSP products that you guys have made, would you say that certain plugins are replaceable with other ones.
+Given the number of PSP products, would you say that certain plugins are replaceable with other ones.
 Does the MixPressor2 achieve the same thing as the BussPressor?
-Are they interchangeable?
-What about things like the ConsoleQ versus the ClassicQ?
-Is there any way to quantify their differences, or do you have to have an ear that can tell the difference?

 Mateusz: Of course one can say that we have several compressors and equalizers, and that they are probably just newer versions of their predecessors, but it isn’t true.
-The PSP MasterComp (the most advanced and clean PSP compressor), PSP BussPressor, PSP MixPressor and PSP oldTimer where not only designed at different times, but where also developed with different aims in mind.
+The MasterComp, BussPressor, MixPressor and oldTimer where not only designed at different times, but where also developed with different aims in mind.
 They work, sound and are also operated in a very different way.
 I still prefer the sharp sound of the MixPressor for some purposes while some others would require the transparency of the MasterComp or warmth of the oldTimer.

-Similarly with PSP ConsoleQ, PSP ClassicQ and our other track equalizers.
-They where created at the same time but the goal was to provide a wide variety of equalizers which would differ in sound, settings, features, etc. I’m keen on using ConsoleQ whenever I have to quickly to set up an EQ for a track, or I would use the ClassicQ to recreate the sound of a British EQ with a bit of preamp emulation.
+Similarly with PSP ConsoleQ and ClassicQ.
+They where created at the same time but the goal was to provide a variety of EQs which would differ in sound, settings, features, etc. I’m keen on using ConsoleQ whenever I have to quickly to set up an EQ for a track, or I would use the ClassicQ to recreate the sound of a British EQ with a bit of pre-amp emulation.
 Or I’d choose the PSP preQursor if I wanted something that sounds like a classy analog EQ, or the PSP RetroQ on the buss or master, just to add some air to the mix.